octopus-investments/code-conventions/html.md

 # HTML

 #### 1.General
-- Don’t use mix tabs and spaces for indentation.
-- HTML5 (HTML syntax) is preferred for all HTML documents: <!DOCTYPE html>
-- Use valid Html where possible
+- Use tab width 4 for indentation (speak to Energy)
+- Maximum character length should be **120**
 - Use elements according to their purpose.
-For example, use <header> tags for headings, <p> tags for paragraphs, <a> elements for anchors, etc
+For example, use `<header>` tags for headings, `<p>` tags for paragraphs, `<a>` elements for anchors, etc

 #### 2.Images
 Should always provide alternative content for multimedia elements such as for example <img>.
 Add in an “alt” attribute with description.
 This is not the case though for elements that have no meaning but are only a design element.
 For example a video in the background and similar cases.

+Each image should have an alt tag but alt tags can be empty.

 ```html
 <!-- Bad -->